pcarrier/baba/README.md

 asterisks (*) are used to indicate a default behaviour.

-`baba` spawns a process specified on the command line, and doesn't return until its descendants
+`baba` spawns a process specified on the command line, and doesn't return until its descendants return.
-(not only immediate children) return.

 It always creates a new process group for itself and its descendants.